fubark/cosmic/README.md

 Cosmic will be a single binary tool that lets you build apps (UI, Games, CLI) with just Javascript/TS.
 It will provide a text editor, graphics/animation/ui api, a script runtime and bundler to distribute your app.
 You won't need any additional tools.
 There's also plans to create an alternative scripting language called XScript.

 ## Progress
+The Cosmic API is subject to change during the Alpha version.
+After version 1.0, the API will remain backwards compatible until the next major version.
+- Cosmic Alpha version (*In progress.*)
+  - Javascript API (*In progress.*)
+  - Wasm/Wasi API (*Not started.*)

 Along the way we'll build some cool libs for zig!
-In no particular order:
 - 2D Graphics ([Source](https://github.com/fubark/cosmic/tree/master/graphics))
 - UI and animation framework at the native level. (*In progress*)
 - Javascript/WASM runtime.
-  - Std API (*In progress*)
   - V8 bindings ([Source](https://github.com/fubark/zig-v8))
 - XScript, a new scripting language for the future. (*In progress*)
 - General purpose text editor. (*In progress*)
 - Incremental AST parser and tokenizer. ([Source](https://github.com/fubark/cosmic/tree/master/parser))
-- Main Cosmic app. (*In progress*)
 - Bundling/distribution. (*Not started.*)

 ## Contributing